-Narendra Modi inaugurates 'Ekta Mall' and Children Nutrition Park in Kevadia
+Narendra Modi takes tour of Sardar Patel Zoological Park in Kevadia after inaugurating it

-Ahmedabad, Oct 30: Prime Minister Narendra Modi inaugurated inaugurated 'Ekta Mall' and Children Nutrition Park in Kevadia on Friday as he began his two-day official visit to his home state of Gujarat.
+Ahmedabad, Oct 30: Prime Minister Narendra Modi inaugurated Sardar Patel Zoological Park, popularly known as Jungle Safari, in Kevadia, Narmada district today.
+The park has been set up near the 182-metre Statue of Unity.

+Earlier in the day, Modi 'Ekta Mall', a special store constructed near the Statue of Unity here where tourists can buy handloom and handicraft products belonging to different states under one roof.
+After inaugurating the outlet, Modi spent a considerable amount of time at stalls selling traditional items from Jammu and Kashmir and the north-east region.

 Modi also inaugurated 'Arogya Van', a garden housing medicinal plants and herbs, near the Statue of Unity in Kevadiya village of Gujarats Narmada district.